MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 > [!Note]
 > If you have a system administrator or basic user role, the pin and unpin settings work by default.
 If you don't have either of these roles, you must have Create/Read/Write privileges to be added to the msdyn_customcontrolextendedsettings table for these settings to work.

 By default, you can pin notes.
 The activities that you can pin depend on how your administrator has set up the feature.
+More information: [Let users pin and unpin activities to the top of timeline](../maker/model-driven-apps/set-up-timeline-control.md#let-users-pin-and-unpin-activities-to-the-top-of-timeline)

 Pin a record by selecting the pin icon next to it.
 This moves it to the top of the timeline in the **Pinned** section, where it can be quickly accessed.
 The Pinned section also lists the number of records that are pinned.
 You can pin a maximum of 15 records.
 Records that are pinned will stay at the top of the timeline for a year unless you unpin them.